 12 of the Most Beautiful Exotic Cat Breeds in the World

 There are many breeds of cats.
 Some species are rarer, with more wild and exotic appearances, making them distinct even among domesticated cats.
-From memorable ears to cute stumps for tails, here are some exotic breeds of cats to fall in love with.
+From memorable ears to cute stumps for tails, here are some exotic cat breeds to fall in love with.
+Prepare to be smitten and fall head over paws for these extraordinary feline companions.

 Toyger cat with stripes outside